-- 1. Consider preparing a Waterfront Development Plan.
+- Prepare a Waterfront Development Plan.
 See Section 2.10 b.
-Recommendations: Redevelopment. - Consider amending the Land Development Ordinance (LDO) to include "maritime zoning" regulations.
+Recommendations: Redevelopment. - 2.
+Amend the Land Development Ordinance to include "maritime zoning" regulations.
 See Section 2.2 d.
 Recommendations: Land Use Plan. - 3.
-Amend the Floodplain Requirements Ordinance (FRO) and the LDO to address sea level rise. - 4.
-Pursue a comprehensive flood mitigation and wetland restoration program.
+Amend the Floodplain Requirements Ordinance and Land Development Ordinance to address sea level rise. - 4.
+Carry out a comprehensive flood mitigation and wetland restoration program.

-Amend Ordinances to Address Sea Level Rise
+Amend the Floodplain Requirements Ordinance and Land Development Ordinance to Address Sea Level Rise

-The Town should amend the FRO and LDO to address the impacts of sea level rise and set forth adaptation strategies.
+The Town should amend the Floodplain Requirements Ordinance (FRO) and Land Development Ordinance (LDO) to consider the impacts of sea level rise and set forth adaptation strategies.

-• Evaluate incentives to encourage the development out of high risk hazard areas

-(0.5m low rise scenario and the FEMA Flood Zone AE BFE 11 feet), or to build with additional flood hazard resistant construction methods, such as additional freeboard.

-- Strengthen the standards of the required Riparian Buffer Area (RBA) through plantings with native vegetation, which would increase its capacity to absorb flood waters and pollutants. - Amend Section 12-9 Flood Plain Ordinance by removing the current regulations and simply reference the FRO. - Evaluate and remove any barriers that would prohibit flood protection or sea level rise adaptation, such as additional freeboard. - Implement the recommendations from the Waterfront Development Plan and the Maritime Zoning standards. - See Section 2.3 b.
+- Create incentives to encourage the development out of high risk hazard areas (0.5m low rise scenario and the FEMA Flood Zone AE BFE 11 feet), or to build with additional flood hazard resistant construction methods, such as additional freeboard. - Strengthen the standards of the required Riparian Buffer Area (RBA) through plantings with native vegetation, which would increase its capacity to absorb flood waters and pollutants. - Amend Section 12-9 Flood Plain Ordinance by removing the current regulations and simply reference the FRO. - Evaluate and remove any barriers that would prohibit flood protection or sea level rise adaptation, such as additional freeboard. - Implement the recommendations from the Waterfront Development Plan and the Maritime Zoning standards. - See Section 2.3 b.
 Floodplain Management Recommendations and Section 3.3 Implementation Summary.